de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

 ## Test Environment ##

 - Use the following URL for the validation service: https://tresortest.protectr.de/VerificationService/eCard?wsdl
-- Some test material can be found in aip-validator-cli/src/test/resources/samples
+- Test material can be found in aip-validator-cli/src/test/resources -- Table 7/8 from annex C of the specification matches aip-validator-cli/src/test/resources/AIP -- Table 9 from annex C of the specification matches aip-validator-cli/src/test/resources/ASiC-AIP

 ## License ##